 dist/

-├── craters.d.ts ← type declarations for TS consumers
+├── craters.d.ts ← type declarations for TS users

 └── craters.d.ts.map

-This surprised me most.
-Moving from JS to TS didn’t just add types — it caught two logic bugs in the component query system that had been silently returning wrong results.
+This is the part that surprised me most.
+Moving from JS to TS didn’t just add types to existing code.
+It found two logic bugs in the component query system that had been silently returning wrong results in edge cases.

-The kind of bugs that unit tests often miss because they depend on runtime values that tests don’t cover.
-TypeScript is a design tool as much as a type checker — it forces you to be explicit about what a function accepts and returns, which forces you to think about edge cases earlier.
+The kind of bugs that unit tests miss because they depend on runtime values that tests never actually exercise.
+TypeScript forces you to be explicit about what a function accepts and returns, and that explicitness forces you to think through edge cases earlier than you otherwise would.

 | JavaScript | TypeScript | |